regents-ai/.github/profile/README.md

 Our integration target is simple: work with all four products from the agent you already use.

 - **Hermes and Prime Agent are our primary focus** for agent-native workflows, reusable skills, and environment integrations.
+Read about Hermes here: https://hermes-agent.nousresearch.com/ and Prime Agent here: https://www.primeintellect.ai/blog/prime-agent.
 - **Codex and Claude remain part of the ecosystem**, with plugins and MCP bridges exposing supported CLI and API operations inside those runtimes.
 - **WebMCP** exposes page-scoped tools to compatible browser hosts. **CLI tools and APIs** support terminal and headless workflows.
 Plugins connect these surfaces to the agent; they do not create new permissions or payment authority.